 Schedule 80 pipe is stronger than sch 40 PVC pipe.
 It can handle higher pressures and take more intensive external stress without damage than Schedule 40.
 With these benefits, doesn’t it make more sense to simply use Schedule 80 PVC for every project?

-Actually, no. When the fluid transport will be at a consistent low pressure, Sch 80 pipes are overkill and can harm the efficiency of the system.
+Actually, no. When the fluid transport will be at consistently low pressure, Sch 80 pipes are overkill and can harm the efficiency of the system.
 Schedule 80 piping has an increased pressure rating, but trades this off with:

-- Reduced Capacity – The thicker wall of Sch 80 pipe adds material to the inside, not the outside of the pipe.
-This means that a Sch 80 pipe with the same OD as a Sch 40 pipe will have significantly smaller ID, often measuring about 8% smaller.
-This restricts flow capacity from what could be transported in a Sch 40 system at the same pressure.
-At higher pressures, this reduced capacity is offset.
-But at lower pressures, the reduced capacity will have an effect on the system.
-To achieve the same interior capacity, a larger nominal Sch 80 pipe is necessary, which will take up more physical space.
+- Reduced Capacity – The thicker wall of the Sch 80 pipe adds material to the inside, not the outside of the pipe.
+This means that an Sch 80 pipe with the same OD as an Sch 40 pipe will have a significantly smaller ID, often measuring about 8% smaller.
+This restricts flow capacity from what could be transported in an Sch 40 system at the same pressure.

 Despite the fact that Schedule 40 pipe is the best option whenever it is sufficient for the system pressure, there are some contractors, plumbers, pool designers, and others who will use Schedule 80 in all circumstances.